geodask/svelte-reactive-table/sites/docs/src/routes/docs/api/reactive-sorting/+page.md

 # reactiveSorting

-The `reactiveSorting` function creates a sorting plugin for Svelte Reactive Table, enabling users to sort data in ascending or descending order across one or multiple columns.
+The `reactiveSorting` function creates a sorting plugin for table instances, enabling data sorting in ascending or descending order across single or multiple columns.

 ## Signature